-Managing Rapid Growth.
-The Company's strategy of rapid growth has placed, and is expected to continue to place, a significant strain on the Company.
+Managing Growth.
+The Company's history of rapid growth has placed a significant strain on the Company.
 In order to manage its growth effectively, the Company must continue to implement and improve its operational and financial systems and controls, purchase and utilize additional transmission facilities, and expand, train and manage its employees, all within a rapidly-changing regulatory environment.
 Inaccuracies in the Company's forecast of traffic could result in insufficient or excessive transmission facilities and disproportionate fixed expenses.

 Historical and Future Operating Losses; Negative EBITDA; Net Losses.
 Since inception, the Company had cumulative negative cash flow from operating activities and cumulative negative EBITDA.
-In addition, the Company incurred net losses since inception and has an accumulated deficit of approximately \$269 million as of June 30, 2001.
+In addition, the Company incurred net losses since inception and has an accumulated deficit of

+\$223 million as of September 30, 2001.
 The Company expects to continue to incur additional operating losses and negative cash flow as it expands its operations and continues to build-out and upgrade its network.
-There can be no assurance that the Company's revenue will grow or be sustained in future periods or that it will be able to achieve or sustain profitability or positive cash flow from operations in any future period.
+There can be no assurance that the Company's revenue will grow or be sustained in future periods or that it will be able to achieve or sustain operating profitability, net income or positive cash flow from operations in any future period.

 Acquisition and Strategic Investment Risks.
-Acquisitions, a key element in the Company's growth strategy, involve operational risks, including the possibility that an acquisition does not ultimately provide the benefits originally anticipated by management, while the Company continues to incur operating expenses to provide the services formerly provided by the acquired company, and financial risks including the incurrence of indebtedness by the Company in order to affect the acquisition and the consequent need to service that indebtedness.
+Acquisitions, a key element in the Company's growth strategy, involve operational risks, including the possibility that an acquisition does not ultimately provide the benefits originally anticipated by management, while the Company continues to incur operating expenses to provide the services formerly provided by the acquired company, and financial risks including the incurrence of indebtedness by the Company in order to effect the acquisition and the consequent need to service that indebtedness.